 \section{Richardson-Romberg extrapolation}

-Our analysis presented in \Cref{th:mart_decomposition_pr_error} was based on the summation by parts formula \eqref{eq:summ_parts} and Taylor expansion of the gradient $\nabla f(\theta)$ in the vicinity of $\thetas$, yielding the remainder quantity $\eta(\theta)$.
+Our analysis presented in \Cref{th:mart_decomposition_pr_error} was based on the summation by parts formula \eqref{eq:summ_parts} and Taylor expansion of the gradient $\nabla f(\theta)$ in the neighborhood of $\thetas$, yielding the remainder quantity $\eta(\theta)$.
 It is important to notice that

-which prevents us from using more aggressive (larger) step sizes $\gamma$ in the optimized bound \eqref{eq:2-moment-bound-optimized}.
+which prevents us from using larger step size $\gamma$ in the optimized bound \eqref{eq:2-moment-bound-optimized}.
 In this section we show that Richardson-Romberg extrapolation technique is sufficient to significantly reduce the bias associated with $\eta(\theta)$ and improve the second-order term in the MSE bound \eqref{eq:2-moment-bound-optimized}.
-Instead of considering a single SGD trajectory $\{\theta_k^{(\gamma)}\}_{k \in \nset}$, and then relying on the tail-averaged estimator $\prtheta_{n}^{(\gamma)}$, we construct two parallel chains based on the same sequence of noise variables $\{\xi_k\}_{k \in \nset}$:
+Instead of considering a single SGD trajectory $\{\theta_k^{(\gamma)}\}_{k \in \nset}$, and then relying on the tail-averaged estimator $\prtheta_{n}^{(\gamma)}$, we construct two parallel chains based on the same sequence $\{\xi_k\}_{k \in \nset}$: